Steve Brûlé: Playing career

 As a youth, Brûlé played in the 1988 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Montreal.

 Brûlé was drafted 143rd overall in the 1993 NHL Entry Draft by the New Jersey Devils.
-He was drafted from St. Jean Lynx of the QMJHL where he was a prolific scorer as a junior winning the Michel Bergeron Trophy in 1992–93.
+He was drafted from St. Jean Lynx of the QMJHL where he was a prolific scorer as a junior, winning the Michel Bergeron Trophy in 1992–93.
 Brûlé made his professional debut at the end of the 1994–95 season with Devils affiliate, the Albany River Rats of the AHL, helping the Rats capture the Calder Cup with 14 points in 14 playoff games.

-Due to a strong Devils outfit, Brûlé spent the next five years with the River Rats, where he was a dependable scoring force.
+Brûlé spent the next five years with the River Rats, where he was a dependable scoring force.
 At the end of the 1999–2000 season with the River Rats, Brûlé was among a handful of players that made up their taxi squad of the Devils in case of injury or slump.
-When the Devils played against the Toronto Maple Leafs, Brûlé joined the Devils for a single game in place of Sergei Brylin.
-However, when the Devils defeated the defending champion Dallas Stars, Brûlé, without a regular season game in his career, had his name engraved on the Stanley Cup.
+During game 3 of the Eastern Conference Finals against the Philadelphia Flyers, Brûlé made his NHL debut in place of an injured John Madden, playing on a line with Jay Pandolfo and Claude Lemieux.
+When the Devils defeated the defending champion Dallas Stars in the 2000 Stanley Cup Finals, Brûlé, without yet playing a regular season game in his career, had his name engraved on the Stanley Cup.

 Brûlé then signed with the Detroit Red Wings on July 20, 2000, and failing to make the team was assigned to the Manitoba Moose of the IHL.
 Brûlé then spent the 2001–02 season with the Cincinnati Mighty Ducks of the AHL before he signed with the Colorado Avalanche on July 22, 2002.
 Steve made the Avalanche's opening night roster for the 2002–03 season and made his NHL regular season debut, but was subsequently sent to affiliate the Hershey Bears.

 Brûlé re-signed with the Avalanche on August 26, 2003, but again spent the year with the Bears, placing 2nd on the team in points with 58.
 During the 2004 NHL Lockout Brûlé left for Europe signing with German team Krefeld Pinguine of the DEL on July 22, 2004.
 After the Lockout Brûlé opted to stay in Europe spending time in the Austrian, and Swiss leagues.

 After seven years abroad on June 23, 2011, Brûlé signed a one-year contract returning to play in Canada with the Saguenay Marquis of the LNAH.